aecobb53/weatherman/README.md

 It then showed me the gaps in what I knew how to do for a program so it has been a fun experience putting it together.

 Currently it runs out of a Docker container with exposed endpoints.
-I am still working on the web gui setup but that will be super nice when its up and running.
 I am not a frontend developer so its pretty clunky and takes me a while.
-The data is gathered from [Open Weather Map](https://openweathermap.org) which I abbreviate to `OWM`.
+The data is gathered from [Open Weather Map](https://openweathermap.org) which I abbreviate to `OWM` or Open Weather Map API`OWMA` when it comes up.

 ### Setup